 Certain stock options include service, market and performance conditions ("performance-based stock options" or "PSO").
-The fair value of performance-based stock options is estimated on the date of grant using the Monte Carlo simulation model.
+The fair value of performancebased stock options is estimated on the date of grant using the Monte Carlo simulation model.
 Certain RSUs also include service and performance conditions ("performance-based units" or "PSU").
 The fair value of performance-based units is the closing market price of Astra common stock on the date of grant.
 Awards that include performance conditions are assessed at the end of each reporting period whether those performance conditions are met or probable of being met and involves significant judgment.
 For performance-based stock options, stock-based compensation expense associated with each tranche is recognized over the longer of (i) the expected achievement period for the operational milestone for such tranche and (ii) the expected achievement period for the related share price milestone determined on the grant date, beginning at the point in time when the relevant operational milestone is considered probable of being achieved.
 If such operational milestone becomes probable any time after the grant date, we will recognize a cumulative catch-up expense from the grant date to that point in time.
-If the related share price milestone is achieved earlier than its expected achievement period and the achievement period for the operational milestone, which may accelerate the rate at which such expense is recognized over the expected achievement period for the operational milestone, which may accelerate the rate at which such expense is recognized.
-For performance-based units, stock-based compensation expense associated with each tranche is recognized over the longer of the expected performance-based units, stock-based compensation expense associated with each tranche is recognized over the longer of the expected performance-based units, stock-based compensation expense associated with each tranche is recognized over the longer of the expected performance-based units, stock-
+If the related share price milestone is achieved earlier than its expected achievement period and the achievement of the related operational milestone, then the stock-based compensation expense will be recognized over the expected achievement period for the operational milestone, which may accelerate the rate at which such expense is recognized.
+For performance-based units, stockbased compensation expense associated with each tranche is recognized over the longer of the expected performance-based units, stockbased compensation expense and the implicit service period when the achievement of each individual performance milestone becomes probable.